-Professor Michael Burke is the Lawrence Martin Chair in Business at Tulane University’s Freeman School of Business and holds an adjunct appointment in the Department of Psychology (School of Science and Engineering)
+Professor Michael Burke is the Earl P. and Ethel B. Koerner Chair in Business at Tulane University’s Freeman School of Business and holds an adjunct appointment in the Department of Psychology (School of Science and Engineering)

 Professor Burke’s research focuses on learning and the efficacy of workplace safety and health interventions, the meaning of employee perceptions of work environment characteristics (psychological and organizational climate), and the role of individual and situational factors as antecedents to individual, group, and organizational outcomes.
 In addition, he contributes to literature on the statistical properties and applications of meta-analytic procedures and procedures for estimating interrater agreement.